Skip to main content

 Affordability

-For the 2023 Peel Affordable Rental Incentives Program, the maximum rental rates for affordable units are 100% of median market rent for the local municipality, as reported annually by Canada Mortgage and Housing Corporation.
-This level of affordability aligns with the needs of Peel’s middle-income unit mix requirements and rounding.
+The maximum rental rates for affordable units are 100% of Median Market Rent (MMR) for the local municipality, as reported annually by Canada Mortgage and Housing Corporation (CMHC).
+This level of affordability aligns with the needs of Peel’s middle-income renter households.

 Unit mix requirements and rounding

-The unit mix of the affordable units must generally align with the building unit mix (with some flexibility to provide larger units in place of smaller units).
+The unit mix of the affordable units must generally align with the building unit mix, with flexibility to provide larger units in place of smaller units.

 Unit size requirements

-There are no unit size requirements specific to the program; however, we expect that affordable units will be similar in size to market units within the development.
+There are no unit size requirements specific to the program; however, the affordable units must be similar in size to market units within the development.

 Unit number requirements

 Your project must offer a minimum of 5 affordable units.
-The units must be in the same project, and the entire residential portion of the project must be operated as purpose-built rental for the duration of the agreement (minimum of 25 years).
+The units must be in the same project, and the entire residential portion of the project must be operated as purpose-built rental for the duration of the agreement (minimum of 25 years from the initial occupancy).

 Applicant qualifications

 If you don’t have experience as a housing provider, you may hire or retain the services of a team with experience in housing development or rental management.
-Be sure to include the details of their services in your application.
+Be sure to include the details of their service agreement in your application.

 On-site community uses vs. community uses in the surrounding area